 Shazdeh Hossein Shrine, Qazvin, Iran

-Alamut fort is located in the northeast Qazvin province near Gazorkhan village at an altitude of 2163 and. the fort has only one entrance on its northern face with more than 400 stone steps.
+Alamut Castle is located in the northeast Qazvin province near Gazorkhan village at an altitude of 2163 m.
+The fort has only one entrance on its northern face with more than 400 stone steps.
 There is a gorge on the southern slope of the mountain that blocks any way of penetration.
 The castle is almost 120 meters long and between 10 to 35 meters wide.

 While standing at the top of the fort, a distance of about 10 Km can be seen.

-This fortress was used as the residence of Hassan Sabah, the leader of the Ismaili sect who was born in Qom in a Shiite family and spent some time studying in a theological madrasa in Neishabour, northeast Iran.
+This fortress which is one of the famous castles of Iran , was used as the residence of Hassan Sabah, the leader of the Ismaiili sect (see – Religions in Iran)who was born in Qom in a Shiite family and spent some time studying in a theological madrasa in Neishabour, northeast Iran.
 Later He moved to Egypt where he continued studying for 3 more years after which he returned to Iran and settled in Alamut Where he began expanding his influence outwards to nearby towns and districts, using his agents to gain political favor and to intimidate the local populations.
 He Spent most of his days at Alamut producing religious works and developing doctrines for his order, the Assassins order.

 Shortly after establishing their headquarters at Alamut Castle, the sect captured Lambsar Castle, to be the largest of the Isma’ili fortresses and confirming the Assassins’ power in northern Persia.